ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Background

-In this work, we focus on spin-$\frac{1}{2}$ systems in quantum many-body physics.
-The wavefunction or quantum state $\psi$ of the system is a function $\psi: \mathbb{Z}_2^n \rightarrow \mathbb{C}$, where $n$ is the system size.
-The input $\bx$ to the wavefunction is an $n$-bit string taking a value of 0 or 1 on each bit.
-Because the size of wavefunction grows exponentially with the system size $n$, a direct computation quickly becomes intractable.
-The goal of the neural network quantum state is to design a compact architecture that can approximate and optimize the wavefunction efficiently.
+In this work, we focus on qubit systems in quantum many-body physics.
+The wavefunction or quantum state $\psi$ of the system is a normalized function $\psi: \mathbb{Z}_2^n \rightarrow \mathbb{C}$ with $\sum_{\bx}\abs{\psi(\bx)}^2=1$, where $n$ is the system size.
+The input to the wavefunction is an $n$-bit string $\bx \in \{0, 1\}^n$.
+Therefore, the wavefunction $\psi$ can be viewed as a complex-valued vector of size $2^n$, with Dirac notation $\bra{\psi}$ and $\ket{\psi}$ correspond to a conjugate row vector and a column vector respectively, and $\psi(\bx) = \braket{\bx}{\psi}$.
+Because the size of the wavefunction grows exponentially with the system size $n$, a direct computation quickly becomes intractable as the system size increases.
+The goal of NNQS is to design a compact architecture that can approximate and optimize the wavefunction efficiently.